n6151h/amato/README.md

 Each of the slots in these performer columns are dynnamically populated from the roster of artists.
 This roster is, by default, filtered to mach the artist with specifics about the role.
 For example, only tenors would be shown in any slot drop-down for "Nemorino".
 There might be reasons to lift this constraint, however.
 For example, "Dulcamara" is typically sung by a bass, but it could be done by a baritone as well.
 Thus, there should be an option to produce an unconstrained list in the performer (artist) drop-downs for this role.

+### Other Stuff

+We'd obviously need a bunch of other logic in this, such as the ability to add/modify/delete *Company*, *Season*, and *Production* instances.
+We would also need similar management functions for *Library* and *Artist* instances, though, there is more information required for these, and the object classes are a bit more complicated.  (*Artist*s, for example, can have one or more *Talent*s in their bag of tricks.)

+For simplicity, I've left out other people associated with productions like directors, set designers, choreographsers, as well as folks like conductors and stage managers for individual shows.
+Furthermore, we need to pay attention to the folks in the back office who do the hard, thankless work of actually _running_ such a company, as well as the people who  work the _house_: box office and ushers.
+And, let's not forget the crews: the stage hands, lighting crew, wardrobe, hair, make-up, props ... all those jobs that, sadly, no one else thinks about  or notices unless one of them does it wrong.

+My aim is for a website that can manage all of this, in a way that likewise no one notices.